Kodylow/coreln_gateway/README.md

 # Running a Gateway with Core Lightning

 We've made a single repo that contains all the binaries for the gateway, the core lightning plugin, and the core lightning daemon on mutinynet.
 This makes it easy to run the gateway with core lightning.
-You can just clone this repo, run "nix develop" then "just run" to have a core lightning node with fedimint gateway running on your machine.
+You can just clone this repo, run "nix develop" then "just run" to have a mutinynet core lightning node with fedimint gateway running on your machine.

 ```bash
 git clone https://github.com/kodylow/coreln_gateway